John Contreras

 B.Physio (Hons) | B.Sc | M.Sports Physio |M.ExSci (Strength & Conditioning)

-From the Pitfalls I Faced to the Tools You Need
+From The Pitfalls I Faced, To The Tools You Need

-I remember the uncertainty.
 Fresh out of university, confident in my anatomy knowledge but uncertain about how to actually get patients to do the exercises I prescribed.
-How to bridge the gap between the evidence I'd read and the real human sitting in front of me who had their own beliefs, fears, and motivations.
+It was unclear how to bridge the gap between the evidence and the real human sitting in front of me.
+Working with patients who had their own beliefs, fears, and motivations was a tricky path to navigate.

-Twenty-three years later, I'm still learning.
+Twenty-four years later, I'm still learning.
 But I've figured out a few things that work.

 I'm John Contreras, an APA Sports & Exercise Physiotherapist based in Melbourne, and I've spent over two decades combining Physiotherapy, Strength & Conditioning, and Pilates to help patients build genuine, lasting relationships with exercise.
 More recently, I've dedicated myself to helping other physiotherapists avoid the challenges I faced and deliver exercise prescription with confidence.

-Philosophy: Treating Humans, Not Just Injuries
+Treat Humans, Not Injuries

 Here's what I've learned after thousands of patient interactions: